kemmersachiel/maven/README.md

 ```
 You need to have a xampp installed on your local machine
 You need to have a browser installed on your local machine
+You need to import the maven_db.sql file to your database
 ```

 ### Installing